Final Rules on Reinsurance, Risk Adjustment and Risk Corridor Programs

 In the preamble to the final regulations, HHS acknowledged an inconsistency between the deadline for:

 Completing the risk adjustment process under the final regulations.

-Submitting reports involving health care reform's medical loss ratio (MLR) rules, which generally require insurers to provide rebates to enrollees if the insurer's spending on health claims, relative to the premiums charged, is less than certain stated percentages (see Legal Update, Guidance on Plan Asset Implications of Medical Loss Ratio Rebates (www.practicallaw.com/0-515-2012)).
+Submitting reports involving the ACA's medical loss ratio (MLR) rules, which generally require insurers to provide rebates to enrollees if the insurer's spending on health claims, relative to the premiums charged, is less than certain stated percentages (see Legal Update, Guidance on Plan Asset Implications of Medical Loss Ratio Rebates (www.practicallaw.com/0-515-2012)).

 The deadline for submitting MLR reports to the government is June 1 of the year following the calendar year experience being reported, whereas the final regulations include a June 30 deadline for completing the risk adjustment process.
 According to HHS, it would be extremely difficult to complete the risk adjustment process within current MLR timeframes.

 The risk corridor program creates a cost-sharing process between:

 Qualified health plans (QHPs) under the insurance exchanges.